-Board of County Commissioners Positions
+County Commissioners

-The 2010 Salary Commission set the 2010/11 and 2011/12 salaries for the Commissioners at the current approved rate of \$90,640.
-The 2010 Salary Commission set the 2010/11 salary for the Chair at the midpoint of the 2010/11 Department Director II salary, and the 2011/12 salary at the midpoint of the Department Director II 2011/12 range.
+The 2010 Salary Commission set the 2010/11 and 2011/12 salaries for the Commissioners at \$90,640.
+The 2012 Salary Commission set the 2012/13 salary for Commissioners' salaries at the 2011 approved rate of \$90,640 increased by the cost of living increase given to Multnomah County non-represented employees for 2012/13.
+Additionally, for 2013/14, that salary rate was increased by the cost of living increase given to Multnomah County non-represented employees for 2012/13.

-The 2012 Salary Commission reviewed the methodology for setting salaries and agreed the methodology remained appropriate for the Commissioners' salary.
+The 2014 Salary Commission reviewed the methodology for setting salaries and agreed the methodology remained appropriate for the Commissioners' salary.
 External market factors were analyzed for comparability and appropriateness and the average of the external market salaries was considered a valid benchmark.
-However, there has been no significant change in the market salaries while County salaries have been adjusted by a cost of living factor.
-Accordingly, this Salary Commission believes that some cost of living adjustment is warranted despite the apparent lack of change in market comparator salaries.
-The 2012 Salary Commission sets the 2012/13 salary for Commissioners' salaries at the current approved rate of \$90,640 increased by the cost of living increase given to Multnomah County non-represented employees for 2012/13.
-Additionally, for 2013/14, that salary rate shall be increased by the cost of living increase given to Multnomah County non-represented employees for 2013/14.
+However, there has been little change in the market salaries while County salaries have been adjusted by a cost of living factor.
+Accordingly, this Salary Commission believes that some cost of living adjustment is warranted despite the apparent lack of significant change in market comparator salaries.
+The 2014 Salary Commission sets the 2014/15 salary for Commissioners' salaries at the current approved rate of \$95,316 increased by the cost of living increase given to Multnomah County non-represented employees for 2014/15.
+Additionally, for 2015/16, that salary rate shall be increased by the cost of living increase given to Multnomah County non-represented employees for 2015/16.